noriakis/software/docs/ggkegg/01-pathway.md

 ## Visualize the result of `enrichKEGG`

 It can visualize the functional enrichment analysis result using `enrichKEGG` from `clusterProfiler`.
-The `enrich_attribute` has boolean value whether the investigated gene is in pathway or not.
+The `enrich_attribute` will have boolean value whether the investigated gene is in pathway or not.
+By piping a `enrichResult` class object and `pathway_number` to `ggkegg`, `enrich_attribute` will be included in the resulting graph.
+Highlight `enrich_attribute` in the resulting graph.

 ```r